Sales after tax allowance: optimize your profitability

 4. Liberal professions and non-commercial profits

-Companies in the liberal professions benefit from a flat rate of 34% of their sales.
-This sector mainly covers non-agricultural, non-commercial and non-craft professions.
+Businesses carrying out freelance activities get a flat-rate deduction of 34% of their turnover.
+This sector mainly includes non-agricultural, non-commercial, and non-craft professions.

 1 sur 4